Our elephants are packing their trunks for a move to France … but don’t worry it’s all part of some exciting developments in our foot safari.

 What checks will be in place?

 Our keepers are already working alongside the team at ZooParc de Beauval and will be making regular visits to see how the herd are doing.
 We’ll keep our guests updated with their progress as they settle into their new home.

 What about the new elephant house you said would be built in 2016?

 That was our original plan, but early into the planning stages, we realised there was an opportunity to do something bigger and better.
 So that’s what we’ve done.
 We are now looking at combining the build of the new house with the wider transformation of the foot safari to create a much more immersive and interactive guest experience to complement our safari drive.

 The elephants left Knowsley Safari in 2017.
 To find out more about how we prepared for the move, read our keeper blog all about the training process we’ve undertaken.

 Why are they not going to Noah’s Ark were you sent your other elephant?

-Noah’s Ark is currently a holding facility for young bulls so would not be the right home for our four female elephants.
+Noah’s Ark is currently a holding facility for young bulls so would not be the right home for our female elephants.